mugahed94/Hotel-Management-System/README.md

 ## Introduction
 During this era of time hotels have increased in complexity due to the wider combination of guests and the wider varaity of services provided.
 In this section we provide an easy-to-use tool to manage a series of five star hotels.
+Putting in mind important qualities for the tourism industry such as speed, performance, and security. providing the customer company with capabilities of expanding their business without changing the used software.

 ## Purpose
 The purpose of this web application is to provide comfort and ease for hotel managers managing their provided services